Skip to main content

 "What happened?"
 Aniruddha asked.

-"This winter, when the wife died from Cholera, the man got married again, and gave all her clothes and jewellery to the new wife, I saw that day when I went to the pond."
+"This winter, when the wife died from Cholera, the man got married again, and gave all her clothes and jewellery to the new wife.
+I saw that day when I went to the pond."
 She suddenly bit her tongue.
-He forbade her to go to the pond.
+He forbade her from going to the pond.

 "So I'll make a will, Barristra Babu," Bondita said in all seriousness.
 "You can't give my things away to anyone."
 Bondita’s innocence did not understand the great significance of her simple words.
-For the first time, she spoke like a wife, without realizing it.
-Aniruddha smiled faintly suddenly taking her little hand in his, "Nobody else will ever get what is yours, Bondita."
+For the first time, she spoke like a wife, without realising it.
+Aniruddha smiled faintly, suddenly taking her little hand in his, "Nobody else will ever get what is yours, Bondita."

 "Promise?"